It’s a common theme.

-For a growing business, a phone system that’s not scalable can be a liability instead of an asset.
+For a growing business, a phone system that’s not scalable can become a liability instead of an asset.
+Fast.

 Most of the traditional systems require complex cabling and installations just to add one more user.
-Can you imagine how much harder it’ll be if the business needs to expand to another location?
-Will the business have to install a new and separate system for the new office?
+Can you imagine how much harder it’d be if your business needed to expand to another location?
+Will you have to install a new and separate system for the new office?

-That’s something you should consider as a business owner, even if you’re not at that point yet.
-While your current phone service may be working for you (albeit in a limited capacity), you should consider its ability to adjust to the needs of your business as it grows and goes through changes.
+That’s something you should consider if you manage a small business, even if you’re not at that point yet.
+While your current phone service may be working for you (in a limited capacity), you should consider its ability to adjust to the needs of your business as it grows and goes through changes.
 A lot of the time, what works right now may not work in the (near) future.

-When evaluating your current phone system provider, you have to ask yourself the following questions:
+When evaluating your current phone system provider, ask yourself these questions:

 - How far has your current communications solutions provider gone to provide you with the best service?

-- Did they assist you in installing and implementing their service for your company?
+- Did they help you with installing and implementing their service for your company?

-- Are they readily available to assist you when you have questions, concerns, and complaints about the service?
+- Are they readily available to help you when you have questions, concerns, and complaints about the service?

-- Do they have people who know the history of your account and have knowledge of how you use the phone service?
+- Do they know the history of your account and have knowledge of how you use their phone service?

-If your current situation sounds like the ones mentioned above, then looking into other options like VoIP phone service should certainly be on the table for you.
+If your current situation sounds like the ones mentioned above, then looking into other phone—or even better, all-in-one communication—options should definitely be on the table for you.

-While you might think there are limited options for a small business like yours, you’ll see that, with a bit more digging, there is a communications solution capable of meeting most, if not all, your needs without breaking the bank.
+While you might think there are limited options for a small business, you’ll see that, with a bit more digging, there’s always a communications solution that can meet most, if not all, your needs—without breaking the bank.

 Want a handy version of this article?
-Check out our infographic below!
+Check out the infographic: